pytorch/audio/README.md

 Please refer to https://pytorch.org/get-started/locally/ for the details.

 **Note** Starting `0.10`, torchaudio has CPU-only and CUDA-enabled binary distributions, each of which requires a matching PyTorch version.

-**Note** <ins>LTS versions are distributed through a different channel than the other versioned releases.
-Please refer to the above page for details.</ins>

 **Note** This software was compiled against an unmodified copy of FFmpeg (licensed under [the LGPLv2.1](https://github.com/FFmpeg/FFmpeg/blob/a5d2008e2a2360d351798e9abe883d603e231442/COPYING.LGPLv2.1)), with the specific rpath removed so as to enable the use of system libraries.
 The LGPL source can be downloaded [here](https://github.com/FFmpeg/FFmpeg/releases/tag/n4.1.8).